 In need of some head-to-toe pampering?
-Recreate an at-home spa experience with these seven products tried and approved by EL staff and readers – including body scrubs, face masks and more.
+Recreate an at-home spa experience with these seven products tried and approved by EL staff and readers – including body scrubs and creams, face masks and more.

 Body Scrubs and Creams

 Fenty Skin Buff Ryder Exfoliating Body Scrub, $275

 “Smelling like a teenage girl’s Caribbean dream – coconut, pineapple and suntan lotion – this new product from Rihanna’s Fenty Skin range promises to “buff the rough and bring the smooth (sic).”
 It’s made with sugar, salt and sand granules to mimic that afternoon on the beach – they are not fine grains, so I wouldn’t put this on sunburnt skin or near your face.

 To exfoliate the whole body, you’ll need multiple dollops of the product but it’s worth it.
 Fruit enzymes and oils from sunflowers, soyabeans, avocados and shea butter leave your skin wonderfully soft and smooth.
 It works amazingly on dry areas like the knees and elbows.
 I had to wash my hands afterwards as they felt a bit greasy, but the oils on the rest of my body did not transfer to my clothing.
 It felt so much like I had just enjoyed a massage on the beach, I could almost hear the waves!”

 Glow Recipe Watermelon Glow Pink Dream Body Cream, $220